 My take: Of all the responses to prompts asking for a friendlier voice, this one works the best.
 It actually calls to mind Slack’s brand voice, as they take a similar approach to incident messaging and release notes.

-Whether you would send something like this out during an outage would of course depend on your product/service and how seriously blocked your customers are by the outage, but I could see something like this working for companies comfortable with a little more flair in their customer communications.
+Whether you would send something like this out during an outage would, of course, depend on your product/service and how seriously blocked your customers are by the outage.

 7. Abusive customer